Orlando Juvenile Crimes Attorneys

 When a child (juvenile or youth) is taken into custody by the police for a crime, it can be a trying time for his or her family.
 It is natural to be worried about what will happen next and whether the arrest will affect the child’s educational and job prospects.

-The Orlando juvenile law attorneys at Moses and Rooth Attorneys at Law can work with you and within the system to help get the charges dropped, or if the child is convicted, lessen the damages.
+The Orlando juvenile crimes lawyers at Moses & Rooth, Attorneys at Law can work with you and within the system to help get the charges dropped, or if the child is convicted, lessen the damages.
 Before we begin, here are some basic rights that all juveniles have when they are taken into custody.